-Currently, over 50 employers actively participate in the Kenosha County Long Term Care Workforce Alliance.
-These agencies promote quality training and guidance for the long term care workforce.
+Currently, the Kenosha County Long Term Care Workforce Alliance has 51 members.
+These individuals and agencies promote quality training and guidance for the long term care workforce.
 As Alliance members, these employers support the recognition, retention, and recruitment of workers.

 Both large and small employers hire diverse direct care workers.
 Although formal training and experience is valued, many employers will provide on-the-job training and opportunities for career advancement.
 Alliance providers supply services to a multifaceted population: older adults, people in need of rehabilitation, developmentally or physically disabled individuals, terminally ill, and those suffering from mental illness.
 Applications for employment are taken directly by the long term care providers.

 A variety of health care providers are members of the Alliance:

 Adult Family Home (AFH) – provides supervision, room and board and up to seven hours of skilled nursing care per week for four or fewer residents.